MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/load-dataflow-metadata-into-power-bi-dataset.md

 First, we are going to create a new Streaming Dataset in Power BI.
 This dataset will collect all the metadata from the dataflow run.
 For every refresh of a dataflow, we add a record to this dataset.
 We can run multiple dataflows all to the same dataset.
 When we have built the data, we can build a Power BI report on the data.

 You can use this dashboard to monitor your dataflows' refresh duration and failure count.
 With this dashboard, you can track any issues with your dataflows performance and share the data with others.

-First, you will create a new streaming dataset in Power BI.
-This dataset will collect all the metadata from the dataflow run, and for every refresh of a dataflow, a record is added to this dataset.
-You can run multiple dataflows all to the same dataset.
-Lastly, you can build a Power BI report on the data to visualize the metadata and start monitoring the dataflows.

 ![overview of PowerBI streaming dataset](media/powerbi.PNG)